 Sabbatical leave may be granted to a faculty member after a total of six years of fulltime service, or its equivalent, prior to the first or since the last sabbatical taken.
-Eligibility will be determined by the Academic Vice President (AVP).
+Eligibility will be determined by the Provost and Vice President for Academic Affairs.
 Sabbatical leave can be for one (1) academic year in length, which carries 50 percent of the regular salary, or for four (4) to six (6) months at full pay.
 The specific length of the sabbatical leave request will be determined by the faculty member and their Dean/Department Chair.